The Procedure for Handling Student Complaints & the Subsequent Enquiry Process at the University are as follows:

 Right to Appeal:

-This step-by-step process ensures a structured and fair approach to addressing student complaints and conducting inquiries, while also providing the accused with an opportunity to defend themselves and appeal the decision if necessary.
+This procedure ensures a structured, transparent, and fair mechanism for addressing complaints and conducting inquiries, while providing the accused student with an adequate opportunity to present a defense and to appeal against the decision.